top of page

 Puer Aeternus is also an image of the unity of the both masculine and feminine.
 He looks like a man but is barely differentiated, his features are still in many ways, soft, his bones are lean and narrow, his muscles elongated, he lacks a beard and if someone were to put make up on him or give him a long hair, he could easily pass for a girl.
 Venus is connected to refinement, and we generally, relate graceful and beautiful as opposed to powerful and penetrative to the feminine.
 The effeminate youth is a young man that has virility and strength, but it not being authoritative, lustful or predatory as raw virility or strength may often appear.
 Apollo, who, in the West has become a whole metaphor for masculine beauty, and Michelangelo's David who appears to take Apollo's image, is depicted with beautiful and elongated muscles, instead of broad ones, and Apollo's dominion includes much of what mainstream culture may consider feminine such are poetry, music, beauty, healing or prophecy.
 An average macho boasting of his strength will easily pejoratively label those interests or fields as "gay".
 Muslims describe Prophet Muhammed to have had gentle features as well.
 Although Muslims cannot paint images of the Prophet, he is said to have had almond eyes, long hair that even reached his navel, that he was of medium height, that he had rosy cheeks and curved eyebrows.
 That Beauty is one of the Faces of God, is also mentioned in the famous hadith: "Jabir reported: "The Messenger of Allah, peace and blessings be upon him, said, “Verily, Allah is beautiful and He loves beauty."
 The effeminate youth may have gotten the adjective "effeminate" because the conceptual mind associates these with femininity, but ultimately, he is simply beautiful, and that which is beautiful points towards Divine & invites Remembrance.

 The Inner Human "The final goal of Tantrism is to reunite the two polar principles, Shiva and Shakti, in ones own body." - "Mephistopheles and The Androgyne", Mircea Eliade Exoteric world is the world of limits and boundaries - it is the world of space and time by which each and every being is limited.
 As Leo Tolstoy said in his "War and Peace", one may choose to move the hand in either direction but you cannot move your arm beyond the limits of the wall on your right or left.
 You may crush one wall, but ultimately, another wall will appear.
 The limitations of exoteric world can be burdening and exhausting.
 At the same time, this burden and exhaustion are exactly the pointers towards the wholeness that humans seek.
-And while exoteric world limits us by biology or by the social or cultural roles it imposes upon us, and which may change through different eras and places, the esoteric world offers freedom - a freedom not found in an external identity, but freedom found in the knowledge of one's eternity, the self which exists beyond time and space, beyond, sex, gender, language, nation, name, last name and everything else.
+And while exoteric world limits us by biology or by the social or cultural roles it imposes upon us, and which may change through different eras and places, the esoteric world offers freedom - a freedom not found in an external identity, but freedom found in the knowledge of one's eternity.
 The journey of Shakti towards her consort Shiva, begins at the lowest chakra - there Tripura Bhairavi sits, embodying the fear and effort, and once she is released, she moves up one's spine, finally becoming Tripura Sundari, who transcending all the triads of states of consciousness, gunas and action, meets the corpse-like Shiva who waits for her in the crown chakra to put him in motion.
 Once they meet, the two are one and the journey is complete.
 That said, to be Divine Androgyne is beyond the external gender identity which is highly bound by social and cultural notions of the masculine and the feminine.
 It is also not about the character or about embodying "feminine" and" masculine" energies or characteristics we associate with each.
 To become Ardhanarishvara means to realise the innermost truth of entire reality.
 "The sage Narada began to play the vina.
 He said, Shiva is the Supreme Being.
 He has no ancestors, nor family; his only family is the divine word.
 He is the primordial Sound (Nada)'." - "Shiva Purana", as quoted by Alain Daniélou in "Gods of Love and Eccstasy: The Traditions of Shiva and Dionysus"

 11 comments